 Richmond, Indiana is located in east-central Indiana, neighboring the Ohio border.
 Located within Wayne County, it is full of rich history, adding to my ever-growing list of important Indiana landmarks and interesting places to visit.
 You’ll find murals, museums, antiques, a chocolate trail, 62 miles of the Cardinal Greenway, restaurants, and an important part of the Underground Railroad in Wayne County.
 Additionally, Richmond is right along the Historic National Road (and featured in Midwest Road Trip Adventures!).
 I can’t wait to share my experiences with you!

 Plan an entire weekend in Wayne County!
 Check out these articles:

 - 10 Free Places to Play in Richmond, Indiana

 - Luxury Lofts on Main in Cambridge City, Indiana

 Did you know that you could make an entire vacation out of visiting Wayne County?
 Before visiting I wouldn’t have known this, but now I see why!

 I’ve compiled a 3-article series on places to EXPLORE, EAT, and PLAY in Richmond and surrounding Wayne County towns.
 Whether you are visiting solo, as a couple, or with family, there is a little bit of something for everyone here.
-Easily create your own itinerary for a trip; making a day trip, weekend, or week out of your visit!
+Easily create your own itinerary for a trip; make a day trip, weekend, or week out of your visit!
 What adventures will you add to your Wayne County itinerary? (let me know in the comments below!)